 - Executive functioning

-Autistic Support at Valley Road focuses on meeting students’ behavioral needs while providing individualized academic instruction at the students’ ability levels.
+Autistic Support at Central Education Center (CEC) focuses on meeting students’ behavioral needs while providing individualized academic instruction at the students’ ability levels.
 With a low student-to-staff ratio (class size ranges from 4-6 students/classroom), this program serves Lancaster and Lebanon county students from kindergarten through age 21 who have struggled in a traditional Autistic Support classroom in the regular public school setting.
 We have recently opened a hybrid classroom to support those students who benefit from both Autistic Support programming to increase communication and Emotional Support programming to teach and reinforce social skills.

 IU13 provides a range of support services for children with disabilities to meet their needs as identified in their individualized education programs (IEP).
 Learn more here.